 The Chat is in the bottom-left of the table along with Options, Info, and RNG.
 This entire area of the table can be minimized, showing just these four titles.

 Chat is self-explanatory, and there are no fancy emojis or smileys here.
-Options contain things like wait for big blind and auto rebuy.
+Options contain things like wait for big blind and auto timebank.
 Straddling and Run It Twice are possible, and you can turn them on within this tab too.
 Info shows you basic information about the table, like the rake schedule and the details of disconnect protection.
 RNG lets you enter a phrase for use with the provably fair dealing mechanism.

 The hand history display, accessed from a table by clicking on a symbol near the top of the window that looks like a clock, lets you step through each decision point in a hand while viewing a graphical representation of the table.
 You can also allow a hand to play out in its entirety without interruption.